-Our policy outlines which community infrastructure we are proposing to charge development contributions for and how much we will charge, depending on where the development is taking place.
+The policy comes into effect on 1 July 2020, which means when someone applies for consents or connections for development (such as subdividing land or undertaking building work) they will need to pay money to fund growth related infrastructure.
+Our policy outlines which community infrastructure we will charge development contributions for and how much we will charge, depending on where the development is taking place.

-We think it’s time to reintroduce a policy as we’ve experienced significant growth over the past five years and we now face demands on our infrastructure.
+We decided to reintroduce a policy because the district has experienced significant growth over the past five years and we now face demands on our infrastructure.
 If growth costs are not paid by either developers or through Government subsidies, they are paid for by ratepayers.
 We don’t think it’s fair for the existing community to be burdened with the cost of growth.
 It is even more important now with the economic uncertainty ahead due to COVID-19.